A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: A Comprehensive Comparison

 Table \ref{indexingtime} and \ref{codingtime} report the indexing (hash learning) time and coding (testing) time of various hashing algorithms.
 The indexing (hash learning) stage is performed off-line thus the indexing time is not very crucial.
 The coding time of all the hashing algorithms is short.
 Therefore the coding time can be ignored compared with locating time and scanning time (see Figure \ref{PvsTimeBestSIFT} and \ref{PvsTimeBestGIST}) when we consider the total search time.

-Figure \ref{PvsCodelength} shows how the recall changes as the code length increases of various hashing algorithms when the number of the located samples are fixed at 10,000 on SIFT1M and 50,000 on GIST1M.
+Figure \ref{PvsCodelengthSIFT} and \ref{PvsCodelengthGIST} show how the recall changes as the code length increases of various hashing algorithms when the number of the located samples are fixed at 10,000 on SIFT1M and 50,000 on GIST1M.
 This figure illustrates several interesting points: \begin{itemize} \item When the code length is 32, all of the other algorithms outperform LSH on both two datasets.
 When the code length is 64, eight algorithms outperform LSH on SIFT1M, and nine algorithms outperform LSH on GIST1M.
 However, when the code length exceeds 512, LSH performs the best on SIFT1M and the 3rd best on GIST1M.
 This result is consistent with the finding in \cite{JolyB11CVPR} that "many data-dependent hashing algorithms have the improvements over LSH, but improvements occur only for relatively small hash code sizes up to 64 or 128 bits".
 This result is also consistent with the "outperform LSH" claim in all these hashing papers since they never report the performance using longer codes. \item If the locating time is ignored, the performance of most of the algorithms increases as the code length increases.
 However, on SIFT1M, the recall of USPLH decreases as the code length exceeds 256 and the recall of AGH decreases as the code length exceeds 512.
 On GIST1M, the recall of USPLH almost fixed as the code length increases and the recalls of AGH, SH and IsoH decrease as the code length exceeds 512.
 This result suggests the four hashing algorithms, USPLH, AGH, SH, and IsoH may not be able to learn very long discriminative codes. \end{itemize}

-We cannot judge which algorithm is the best simply based on Figure \ref{PvsCodelength}, since the locating time is totally ignored.
+We cannot judge which algorithm is better based merely on Figure \ref{PvsCodelengthSIFT} and \ref{PvsCodelengthGIST}, since the locating time is ignored.
 To pick the best hashing algorithm, we have to use the hashing code as the index and use {\bf time - recall} curve to see the ANNS performance.